Orania: Evolution of concept

 A policy shift was announced in 2014.
 Acknowledging that early growth expectations had not been met, the town's chief executive argued that Orania should employ its limited resources to grow into a 'city' of around 50,000 inhabitants.
 Urbanisation was deemed necessary to strengthen cultural institutions, deliver services and make possible an adequate standard of living for residents.
 However, the ultimate objective remains self-determination, similar to the small countries of Lesotho and Eswatini, which are also situated inside South Africa.

 Carel Boshoff IV rejected the word Volkstaat, arguing that repeated use with no grounding in reality had led it to become an abstract term.
 While regarding an Afrikaner nation as desirable, he felt the word carried too much baggage, connected to unrealistic and anachronistic expectations.
 The vision of an Afrikanerstad was seen as a more effective way to achieve prosperity and decision-making power.
 The shift met with some resistance, as the Orania Movement was seen as straying away from its original goal.
 The movement since then promotes Orania as the "Home of the Afrikaner" (Afrikanertuiste).

+In August 2023, Orania held a city planning conference in Pretoria where the new city plan from NewUrban city planners was released.
+The town is planning for substantial growth in the future with up to one million residents in the area anticipated.

+In 2025, Orania leaders visited the U.S. to seek backing for their cause, although they clarified they were not asking for financial aid, but investment to further develop the town.
+Their appeals echo a broader Afrikaner nationalist movement, with some comparing their goals to the establishment of Israel post-World War II.

 External reception

 Coverage generally describes Orania as culturally backward, racially intolerant, and separatist.
-Descriptions of Orania frequently call it "whites-only", since the town only accepts white Afrikaner residents.
+Descriptions of Orania frequently call it "whites-only", since the town accepts only Afrikaner residents.